Lawson Apartments

 Lawson Apartments are located at 2–4 Sherwood Court near the corner with The Esplanade, in Perth, Western Australia.
-They are situated across the road from the Esplanade Reserve and adjacent to the Weld Club.
+They are situated across the road from the Elizabeth Quay precinct (formerly the Esplanade Reserve) and adjacent to the Weld Club.

 History

 The building, originally known as Lawson Flats, is an eleven-storey art deco apartment block, constructed in 1937, by the Colonial Mutual Life Assurance Society.
 It included a restaurant and a private club, the Perth Club, at the lower three floors and apartments above.
 The building was designed by Sydney architects Hennessy, Hennessy & Co in association with local architect, Reginald Summerhayes for rental purposes as a companion piece to the neighbouring Colonial Mutual Life building (1936–1980) on St Georges Terrace.
 When constructed, the two Colonial Mutual Life buildings were amongst the tallest in Perth.
 Its landmark status and prestigious location catered for an exclusive market in multi-residential building stock not known in Western Australia prior to the Inter-War years.
 The design features Spanish Mission and Art Deco styled ornamentation, evoking some of the allure of Hollywood.
 Internally, the H-shaped plan form provides for four apartments per floor, arranged in pairs in the twin palazzi form towers.
 During World War II, the headquarters of the State Cabinet were located in the building.